-Two distinct high-risk diabetes populations ID'd in childrenDecember 19th, 2012 in Diabetes /
+Two distinct high-risk diabetes populations ID'd in childrenDecember 19, 2012 in Medicine & Health / Diabetes

 (HealthDay)—Children with high-risk A1C (hrA1C) and impaired fasting glucose (IFG) define different populations, with differentially increased risk markers, according to research published online Nov.
 27 in Diabetes Care.